 The Trustees believe that these factors present threats but also opportunities over certain timeframes.
-The current investment strategy is comprised of passive gilt and index-linked gilt funds and cash, which are managed with the aim of achieving index or index-like performance and as such do not create significant ESG issues.
-Section 8 provides dedicated comments on the Trustees' approach.
+The current investment strategy is comprised of a bulk annuity contract, a passive index-linked gilt fund and a cash fund, which are managed with the aim of achieving index or index-like performance and as such do not create significant ESG issues.
+Section 6.5 provides dedicated comments on the Trustees' approach.